 Looking for the best prices for rental cars around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!

 If you are flying into Izmir or Bodrum, the drive to Pamukkale will take you approximately 3 hours.
 I don’t recommend visiting Pamukkale via car from Istanbul, as the driving time is nearly 7 hours long each way.
-Instead, fly to Denizli, Izmir or Bodrum.
+Instead, to get from Istanbul to Pamukkale, fly to Denizli, Izmir or Bodrum first.
 There are several domestic flights from Istanbul each day to each of these airports, and the flight time is approximately 1 hour to 90 minutes long.

 Ready to plan your trip to Pamukkale?
 I recommend booking 1 nights’ stay at Bellamaritimo Hotel, a 3-5 minute walk from the travertines.
 Bellamaritimo is extremely basic but clean, and the rooms are spacious with air conditioning.
 There is free parking onsite if you are traveling around Turkey by car.
 Click here to see availability and current rates at Bellamaritimo Hotel, or head on over here for some other hotel options near the Pamukkale travertines.